You are here

 A Level III NICU

-The Niswonger Children’s Hospital NICU has the equipment, perinatal staff and pediatric specialists to manage and treat life-threatening conditions of pregnant women and their babies.
+The Niswonger Children’s Hospital NICU has the equipment, perinatal staff and pediatric specialists needed to care for critically ill newborn babies.

 The NICU is designated as a Level III facility.
-This means the NICU has the capacity to manage most complex and severe maternal and neonatal illnesses.
+This means the NICU has the capacity to manage most complex and severe neonatal illnesses.

-The NICU operates under the direction of neonatologists who are available any time of the day or night.
+The NICU operates under the direction of neonatologists and neonatal nurse practitioners, who are available any time of the day or night.
 And the NICU is staffed with specially trained nurses and provides our littlest patients with immediate access to our pediatric specialists.

 Special Care Unit